DreamweaverU/SatAnomalyDetection/README.md

 File list:
 * main.py contains the code of our proposed Baysian LSTM method.
-* the Jupyter notebook file contains the methods we compared with.
+* the Jupyter notebook file contains the methods we compared with and also our method and results of each Figure separately.
-* Nmaxsearch.py is the code for search N_max using in the post-processing.
+* The Benchmarking for reproducing the results of competative papers by using Orion Package (Benchmarking needs having a patience)
+* NASA Satellite Data files

 ## Papers:
 The source code for the paper titled "An Anomaly Detection Method for Satellites using Monte Carlo Dropout", submitted to IEEE Trans. on Aerospace and Electronic Systems, Jan 2022.